Ericsson/codechecker_bazel/README.md

 ### Build-only CodeChecker analysis: `codechecker()`

-This rule is functionally equivalent to `codechecker_test` but omits the test phase where either PASS or FAIL is printed.
+This rule is functionally equivalent to `codechecker_test` but omits the test phase where either PASS or FAIL isc printed.
 You can include and use it similarly as well:

 ```python